Composite Ramsey theorems via trees

 Otherwise, we can assume that $A_{p}\subseteq C_1$ for each $p\in P_0'.$ By our construction, for $p_1\in P_1$ and $p'_0 \in P_0',$ the color of $p_1(d_1)A_{p'_0}$ depends only on $p_1.$ Considering the $2$-coloring of $p\in P_1$ based on the color of $A_{p'\smallfrown p}$ and using Property (1) of the claim, we find $b_1,c_1\in P_1$ such that $P_1'=\{{b_1}, {c_1}, {b_1c_1}\}$ is monochromatic.
 This means that the sets $A_{p'_0\smallfrown p'_1}$ for $p'_0\in P'_0$ and $p'_1\in P'_1$ are all monochromatic in the same color.

-If $p'_1(d_1)A_{p_0'}\subseteq C_1$ for $p'_1\in P'_1$ and $p'_0\in P'_0,$ then we can finish as above by taking $a\in A_{p_0'},$ $b={b_1(d_1)},$ $c={c_1(d_1)}$ and applying Properties (3) and (4) of the Claim as done above.
+If $p'_1(d_1)A_{p_0'}\subseteq C_1$ for $p'_1\in P'_1$ and $p'_0\in P'_0,$ then we can finish as above by taking $a\in A_{p_0'},$ $b={b_1(d_1)},$ $c={c_1(d_1)}$, and applying Properties (3) and (4) of the Claim as done above.

-Otherwise, $p'_1(d_1)A_{p_0'}\subseteq C_0$ for $p'_1\in P'_1$ and $p'_0\in P'_0.$ In this case we can finish by setting $a\in A_\emptyset,$ $b={b_0}(d_0)\cdot {b_1(d_1)},$ and $c={c_0(d_0)}\cdot {c_1(d_1)},$ and applying properties (3) and (4) of the Claim as above.
+Otherwise, $p'_1(d_1)A_{p_0'}\subseteq C_0$ for $p'_1\in P'_1$ and $p'_0\in P'_0.$ In this case we can finish by setting $a\in A_\emptyset,$ $b={b_0}(d_0)\cdot {b_1(d_1)},$ and $c={c_0(d_0)}\cdot {c_1(d_1)},$ and applying Properties (3) and (4) of the Claim as above.

-Now, in order to finish the proof of Theorem \ref{geom2} we just need to prove the Claim.
+Now, in order to finish the proof of Proposition \ref{geom2} we just need to prove Claim \ref{geo simple claim}.

-\begin{proof}[Proof of Claim \ref{geo simple claim}] The construction of the sets $A_t$ is routine and follows from a couple of applications of the polyomial van der Waerden theorem.
-If we where interested in finding a sequence rather than a tree of infinite sets satisfying the conditions of the Claim, then the construction would be essentially the same as that used by Moreira in \cite{moreira2017monochromatic} Corollary 1.5.
+\begin{proof}[Proof of Claim \ref{geo simple claim}] The construction of the sets $A_t$ is routine and follows from a couple of applications of the polynomial van der Waerden theorem.
+If we were interested in finding a sequence rather than a tree of infinite sets satisfying the conditions of the Claim, then the construction would be essentially the same as that used by Moreira in \cite{moreira2017monochromatic} Corollary 1.5.

 First we define $P_1$ and $P_0.$ Let $s_1$ be the $2$-color Schur number and define $P_1=\{x^i: i\leq s_1\}.$ Let $s_0$ be the $2^{s_1+1}$-color Schur number and $P_0=\{x^i: i\leq s_0\}.$ These satisfy properties (1) and (2).